TylerBetanski/MachineLearning/WineClassifier/README.md

 # Wine Classifier

-Goal: Create a model to classify a variety of wine into 3 categories: Low, Med, High.
+Goal: Use a Decision Tree to classify a variety of wine into 3 categories: Low, Med, High.

 ### Features:
 ><b>Fixed Acidity</b>:          The amount of fixed acids in the wine, which is typically a combination of tartaric, malic, and citric acids\